Meet the Team

 Vusi is a bubbly, energetic young leader involved in variety of programmes.
 He has been with K2C since 2013 when he started as an Environmental Monitor.
 He completed his National Diploma in Nature conservation with Tshwane University of Technology in 2010.
 He has gained skills and experience working in various kinds of jobs including zoo keeping, game capture, snake wrangling, Environmental Educator and international volunteer programme coordinator, to name a few.
 The different skills set was a perfect fit for the K2C Environmental Monitors (EMs) programme where he is currently the project manager.
 Vusi oversees the 5 EM managers, partnering with 31 different environmental projects and 74 communities in the K2C landscape.
 He is also currently working on a Human Wildlife Conflict project through WWF-Khetha to assist local communities in developing a communication & response protocol for the community leaders, aligned to the relevant provincial authorities.
 He is passionate about youth & community development where he represents the landscape and the country in other international programmes such as Man And Biosphere (MaB) International Youth Programme and Global Youth Biodiversity Network.

 Romy joined the K2C team in the beginning of 2019.
 She has an honours degree in Environment, Ecology & Conservation (WITS) and a Masters in Geography and Environmental Studies (WITS), where she conducted her research on the Makuleke Wetlands (Ramsar site) in the Pafuri region of the Kruger National Park.
-She has worked for many years in the environmental consulting industry conducting Environmental Impact Assessments (EIAs), Basic Assessments and Environmental Management Plans (EMPs), for mining, tourism and agricultural developments.
-She also has a strong GIS and Remote Sensing background.
-In 2017, she joined BirdLife South Africa to support the Important Bird and Biodiversity Areas (IBA) and Policy and Advocacy Programmes focusing on Biodiversity Stewardship Initiatives.
+She has worked for many years in the environmental consulting industry and has a strong GIS and Remote Sensing background.

-She currently forms part of the K2C team as the ecologist for the SANBI GEF 5 Biodiversity Stewardship and Land Under better Management Project.
-She supports work on expanding protected areas, formalising other effective area-based conservation measures (OECMs), monitoring environmental elements in the landscape and improving land management practices for improved biodiversity and water conservation in the region.
-Romy also indulges her creative side as the “go-to” person for all K2C’s branding and marketing materials.
+Romy joined the K2C as the stewardship ecologist for the SANBI GEF 5 Biodiversity Stewardship and Land Under better Management Project.
+Through a secondment to The Nature Conservancy, Romy currently supports work on formalising protected areas & other effective area-based conservation measures (OECMs), monitoring and tracking environmental elements in the landscape and improving land management practices for improved biodiversity and water conservation in the K2C region.
+Romy is also the “go-to” person for all K2C’s branding, marketing & communication materials.